Spending The Perfect Two Days in Antwerp, Belgium

 The Sinjorens' flair for artistry is so apparent in every corner of the city that it's not only the delicious waft of freshly-made waffles that will welcome you the moment you step out of the train.
 The grandness and magical allure of Antwerpen-Centraal station (also commonly called Middenstatie, which means "middle station") could really give Hogwarts a run for its money.
 It looks mesmerizing beyond words!

-The station's ornate facade peppered with gold accents, stone-clad interiors, vast dome, large petal-shaped glass ceiling windows, and overall eclectic design (Was it neoclassical?
+Stepping out of the train at Antwerpen-Centraal felt like stepping into another world.
+The station's gold-accented facade, intricate stonework, vast dome, and massive petal-shaped glass ceilings create a mesmerizing blend of architectural styles.
+Was it neoclassical?
 Art deco?
-I have no idea at all) are such a magnificent feast to the eyes.
+A masterpiece of its own?
+Whatever it was, it left us utterly spellbound.
 With its stunningly complex architecture and old world charm, it's really no wonder why it's been dubbed as the most beautiful train station in the world.

 Antwerpen-Centraal railway station was constructed in 1895 and also bears witness to the incredibly rich culture and history of Antwerp, including World War II.
 It is a museum in itself and truly deserves a visit when in Antwerp.
 Trust me on this. :)